github/site-policy/Policies/github-terms-of-service.md

 - laws of

-  - copyright
+  - copyright.
-  - trademark
+  - trademark.
-  - export control
+  - export control.
-  - sanctions
+  - sanctions.

 - laws in